SAFE-Stack/docs/docs/v2-recipes/developing-and-testing/testing-the-client.md

 Testing on the client is a little different than on the server.

-This is because the code which is ultimately being executed in the browser is Javascript, translated from F# by Fable, and so it must be tested in a Javascript environment.
+This is because the code which is ultimately being executed in the browser is JavaScript, translated from F# by Fable, and so it must be tested in a JavaScript environment.

-Furthermore, code that is shared between the Client and Server must be tested in both a dotnet environment _and_ a Javascript environment.
+Furthermore, code that is shared between the Client and Server must be tested in both a dotnet environment _and_ a JavaScript environment.

 The SAFE template uses a library called Fable.Mocha which allows us to run the same tests in both environments.
 It mirrors the Expecto API and works in much the same way.